 7. Finally, select and fine-tune your ad creative as desired in the Format section.

 💡 Note: As we mentioned, Instagram chatbots don’t exist at this time.
 So you can’t automate any part of your DMs, even a welcome message.
+(You can create "quick replies" to common questions, but you still have to manually send them.)
 That means your ad creative should include a call to action that gets users to message you when they arrive at a blank screen in your DMs.
 Even something as simple as Message us YES to learn more! might do the trick.
 Experiment and see what gives you the best results.